Blyth, Northumberland: Toponymy

+Early history (pre-12th century)

 Little is known of the early development of the Blyth area.
 The oldest archaeological find is an antler hammer dating from the late Neolithic or early Bronze Age period, which was found at Newsham in 1979.

 Human skulls, a spearhead and a sword dating from the Bronze Age were found in the river in 1890, as well as a bronze axe which was found at South Beach in 1993, and a dagger found at Newsham.
 Although there is no conclusive evidence of a Roman presence in the area, an earthwork shown on early mapping of the area, at the location of present-day Freehold Street, is said to have been a Roman camp, but it has also been argued that it may be of Norsemen origin or date from the Civil War.
 Debate also surrounds a mosaic which was found near Bath Terrace.
 The strongest evidence so far has been a single coin, dating from the reign of the Emperor Constans (AD337–350), which was found during excavations for a dry dock.
 Also four Roman coins were found when digging an air raid shelter in a back garden on Chestnut Avenue.

+13th-16th centuries

 Between the 12th and 18th centuries, there were several small settlements and some industrial activity in the area.
 The principal industries during this period were coal mining, fishing and the salt trade.
 Shipbuilding in the area dates from 1748.